bbenetskyy/powershell-live-talks/README.md

 ## Feature #4 - properties and methods

 #### Example #5
-At powershell all returned items is objects and
+At powershell all returned items is objects an
 ```powershell
 >  Get-Service -Name v* -Exclude vm*